tot-ra/graphql-schema-registry/README.md

 ## Use cases

 ### Validating schema from codeship / deploy
-On pre-commit / deploy make a POST /schema/validate to see if its compatible with curren schema
+On pre-commit / deploy make a POST /schema/validate to see if its compatible with current schema.

-### Pushing schema
+### Schema registration
-On service start-up (runtime), make POST to /schema/push.
+On service start-up (runtime), make POST to /schema/push to register schema (see API reference for details).
-Make sure to gracefully handle failure
+Make sure to handle failure.

 ## Development